-While the retail world is becoming increasingly virtual, people still crave physical experiences and the reality is that many stores are closing for the same reason they’ve always closed: they simply don’t meet customers’ needs.
-According to McKinsey & Company, some 80 percent of purchases are still expected to happen in stores in 2020.
+While the retail world is becoming increasingly virtual, people still crave physical experiences.
+The reality is that many stores are closing for the same reason they’ve always closed: they simply don’t meet customers’ needs.
+According to McKinsey & Company, some 80 per cent of purchases are still expected to happen in stores in 2020.
 At a time when e-commerce is empowering consumers with more choices and market conditions are increasingly volatile, stores must rethink how they operate.

 Speakers and guests gathered in five salons at VOICES designed to spark debate and explore resolutions for some of the most important issues facing the industry today.
-Each salon addressed a central question.
+Each salon addressed a central question relating to the industry.
 Among them: “If We Built the Retail Model from Scratch, What Would It Be?”
-Held under the Chatham House Rule, the salon ensured anonymity while creating an intimate, candid environment.
-As the look, feel and function of the store is going through an unprecedented period of change, executives from fashion sectors across retail, design, media and more chimed into the debate and six key points emerged from the discussion.
+Conducted under the Chatham House Rule, the salon ensured anonymity while creating an intimate, candid environment.
+As the look, feel and function of the physical retail store is going through an unprecedented period of change, executives from fashion sectors across retail, design, media and more chimed into the debate and six key points emerged from the discussion.

 1. First and Foremost, Invest in People

 While online commerce continues to grow exponentially, the role of the retail store is shifting from purely pragmatic to more experiential.
 All salon participants agreed that brick-and-mortar retail is necessary, but “looking ahead,” said one, “it’s important to have knowledgeable, outstanding staff who know everything about the customer.
 Retail traditionally has not been seen as a career or profession.”